yuvarani03/react-forms/README.md

 In the end of this document, you will find guidelines on how to submit the exercise.

 ## Instructions
-In this lab we will try to work with routing in react and also try to use basic forms.
-The main idea of this lab is to store down the trip details of the form and display it.
-We have three components
+In this lab we will try to work with forms.
+You can see the below output for reference.
-- HomeComponent
-- AddTripComponent
-- ListComponent

-The entire application looks like this
 ![Screenshot](https://i1.faceprep.in/ProGrad/l4-output1.png)
 ![Screenshot](https://i1.faceprep.in/ProGrad/l4-output2.png)
 ![Screenshot](https://i1.faceprep.in/ProGrad/l4-output4.png)